EavesGroup/Manual/_posts/coding/2023-02-01-julia_setup.md

 ### Packages

+A Julia package behaves similarly to libraries in other languages.
+A package contains a cohesive set of code and functions to achieve some goal, i.e. the `Random.jl` package is all about generating random numbers.
+By adding other packages to your package, they are included in your environment and you can use their functionality.

 ### Environments

 Julia environments keep track of the different packages and their versions that you have added to a project.
 Typically, you want to load the environment of the project that you are working on when you start up Julia.
 To facilitate this you can add the following block of code to your `.julia/config/startup.jl` file.